-- 1. Not applicable as the variation is < 25% - 2.
-Variation is due to profit during current financial year as compared to loss during the previous financial
+- 1. Increase is due to Decrease in current liabilities due to decrease in trade payables during the previous financial year. - 2.
+Variation is due to Increase in profit during current financial year as compared to previous financial year.

 Numerators and Denominators considered for the aforesaid ratios: